 (d) Once the match is complete the result sheet should be signed by both captains as being correct.

-(e) If the result sheet is not received by the Competition Secretary by 7.30pm on the Thursday following the match, 1 point will be deducted from the total of the winning team.
-If the result sheet fails to be received by the Competition Secretary 2 points will be deducted.
+(e) If the Competition Secretary does not receive the Results Card by 7.30pm on the Thursday following the match, 2 points will be deducted from the total of the winning team.

 8. Referee Guidance.